xdit-project/xDiT/README.md

 3. Usage

 We provide examples demonstrating how to run models with xDiT in the [./examples/](./examples/) directory.
-You can easily modify the model type, model directory, and parallel options within the script to run certain DiT models.
+You can easily modify the model type, model directory, and parallel options in the [examples/run.sh](examples/run.sh) within the script to run some already supported DiT models.

 ```bash
 bash examples/run.sh